 Ethically central across several studies is the problem of moral hazard.
-This refers to people who perceive CDR including OAE as exacerbating ongoing emissions.
-The logic is that the ongoing failure to decarbonize energy and food systems will only continue if methods to remove greenhouse gases are introduced; that is, CDR is seen as deterring mitigation in the first place (Cox et al., 2018; Markusson et al., 2018; Carton et al., 2023).
-At the centre of this debate are those who regard net zero as a temporary phase on the path away from fossil fuels, versus those who view net zero as a means to ongoing fossil fuel extraction (Buck, 2020).
+This refers to people who perceive CDR including OAE to exacerbate ongoing emissions.
+The logic is that the ongoing failure to decarbonize energy and food systems will only continue if methods to remove greenhouse gases are introduced, that is, CDR is seen as deterring mitigation in the first place

+(Cox et al. 2018; Markusson, McLaren, and Tyfield 2018; Carton et al. 2023).
+At the centre of this debate are those who regard net-zero as a temporary phase on the path away from fossil fuels, versus those who view net-zero as a means to ongoing fossil fuel extraction (Buck 2020).
 This tension is likely key to public groups' views on any OAE research and deployment, with those who see OAE as enabling continued emissions as most likely to reject its research and development.
-Also important here is what sorts of emissions are perceived as being "allowed" to be "counterbalanced" through CDR (Lund et al., 2023; Buck et al., 2023).
-What emissions are seen as "legitimately" hard to abate/residual?
-How is (are) the public(s) involved in defining this?
-Ethical concern for and obligation toward future generations is another morally charged position aligned with discussions of CDR options and with the growth of anti-fossil-fuel norms more broadly (Green, 2018).
-As with moral hazard concerns, two social trajectories are possible: an unwarranted reliance on CDR in the absence of significant emissions reduction thereby placing future generations in peril (Dooley et al., 2021).
-Or the assumption that rapid decarbonizing will occur putting generations at risk should modelled projections fail to anticipate that future accurately (Morrow et al., 2020).
+Also important here is what sorts of emissions are perceived as being 'allowed' to be 'counterbalanced' through CDR (Lund et al. 2023; Buck et al. 2023).
+What emissions are seen as 'legitimately' hard-to-abate/residual?
+How are public(s) involved in defining this?
+Ethical concern for and obligation toward future generations is another morally charged position aligned with discussions of CDR options and with the growth of anti-fossil fuel norms more broadly (Green 2018).
+As with moral hazard concerns, two social trajectories are possible: an unwarranted reliance on CDR in the absence of significant emissions reduction thereby placing future generations in peril (Dooley et al. 2021).
+Or, the assumption that rapid decarbonizing will occur putting generations at risk should modelled projections fail to anticipate that future accurately (Morrow et al. 2020).